SpencerCDixon/dotfiles/README.md

 `tre` - like 'tree' command but avoids directories I don't care about and adds nice colors
 `v` - opens macvim with current directory or given argument
 `mkd` - make directory and cd into it
+`mov2gif` - convert a .mov file from quicktime into a gif

 ## Aliases
 Running `aliases` in the terminal will open up all available aliases.
 There are too many to write out in the readme.
 The most important ones for configuring the dotfiles are below: